 The second bucket has contracts that don't often go so far as being rare and exotic, but are certainly not standard contracts.
 They are tailored to a specific set of business circumstances, taking into account business risks, operations and ongoing relationships.
 My philosophy is that contract negotiation is not a battlefield ... with no benefit to anyone except the lawyers for 'each side'.
 (Need I say that a good business deal should have businesses who agree how to work together for their mutual benefit, not 'my side' and 'your side'?)

 Contracts are an opportunity to set out clearly the parties' shared expectations, reducing the risk of future misunderstandings and disputes.
 Contracts should foster business relationships.
 They should not sour them at the outset by including unrealistic terms that try to eliminate all risks for 'one side' at the expense of 'the other side'.
 I will work with you on the AART of risk management and you will make business decisions about risk: A=accept the risk; A=avoid the risk; R=reduce the risk; T=transfer the risk.

 Same, same - of course - for reviewing draft contracts, such as where another business provides you with their contract and asks you to sign it.
 Or where you generate a draft yourself by using online software but you're not quite sure if you have the document you need for your business deal.

 Media & Publications

-I’ve been a regular contributor to ‘Boardroom Matters’ in The Business Times over the last two or three years, writing on a range of topics connected with business, including compliance with regulations and business processes and approaches that can turn compliance requirements into business opportunities.
+I’ve been a regular contributor to ‘Boardroom Matters’ in The Business Times, writing on a range of topics connected with business, including compliance with regulations and business processes and approaches that can turn compliance requirements into business opportunities.